whocontributes/Semigration/README.md

 TODO:

 * Download templates linked in a page more easily.
-* Interactive version which opens the target page in your browser and copies the staged data to clipboard
 * Simple way to check if a property value has been used before (for stats)